manuelvargastapia/libgen_mobile_app/README.md

 }
 ```

-This flag also works with `flutter build apk` and others.
+This flag also works with `flutter build apk` and others similar commands.

 ## Libgen API